ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 These are considered out of scope in the current specifications, and are assumed to have been successfully completed prior to the commencement of the transfer initiation flow.
-The reader is directed to [SATP-ARCH] for further discussion regarding Stage-0.
+The reader is directed to {{ARCH}} for further discussion regarding Stage-0.

 # Transfer Initiation Stage (Stage 1)